arunprsh/pytorch-hf-sm-dist/README.md

+# Re:Invent 2021 - Deep learning applications with PyTorch

-# Distributed Training options on Amazon SageMaker with PyTorch + HuggingFace
+### Distributed Training options on Amazon SageMaker with PyTorch + HuggingFace

 * Training with a single node.